slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Make networking an [habit](chapter_1_self.md#on-habits-and-systems): who you know and whether they like you will determine what opportunities you get.

+> *'Everyone is shy.
+Other people are waiting for you to introduce yourself to them, they are waiting for you to send them an email, they are waiting for you to ask them on a date.
+Go ahead.' -- Kevin Kelly*

 > *'It is astonishing what foolish things a man thinking alone can come temporarily to believe.' -- Keynes*

 > *'Being alone never felt right.
 Sometimes it felt good, but it never felt right.' -- Charles Bukowski*